 Introduction

-The Ras homolog enriched in brain (Rheb) encodes a Ras homolog (Karassek et al., 2010; Aspuria et al, 2004).
+The Ras homolog enriched in brain (Rheb) encodes a Ras homolog (Karassek et al., 2010; Aspuria et al., 2004).
 Ras is a family of genes that make proteins involved in cell signaling pathways that control cell growth and cell death (Banerjee and Resat, 2016).
 The gene model reported here (dgri_Rheb) was developed for the May 2011 assembly of D. grimshawi Agencourt dgri_caf1/DgriCAF1 (GCA_000005155.1).
 In D. grimshawi, the feature was previously annotated as a protein-coding gene with the gene symbol LOC6564413 (locus_tag Dgri_GH18989), and it has a single transcript with the RefSeq accession number XM_001989756.1.

 Synteny and Orthology

-The Rheb gene on chromosome 3R in D. melanogaster is surrounded by the genes CG12746, CG2931, CRMP, and CG2926. he Rheb ortholog gene in D. grimshawion scaffold_14906, is surrounded by the genes LOC6564411, LOC6564412, LOC6564414, and LOC6564415 (orthologous to Cenp-C, CLS, Nup93-2, and CG2519 in D. melanogaster, Figure 1A). hough none of these flanking appear to be orthologous between the two species, we determined this region contains the ortholog for Rheb in D. grimshawi because this location had a substantially better blastp hit to the Rheb protein sequence than to the second-best hit.
-We specifically performed a blastp search the D. grimshawi XP_001989792.1 against the D. melanogaster protein in the refseq_protein database.
+The Rheb gene on chromosome 3R in D. melanogaster is surrounded by the genes CG12746, CG2931, CRMP, and CG2926.
+The best candidate for the Rheb ortholog gene in D. grimshawi based on a tblastn search is found on scaffold_14906, and is surrounded by the genes LOC6564411, LOC6564412, LOC6564414, and LOC6564415 (likely orthologous to Cenp-C, CLS, Nup93-2, and CG2519 in D. melanogaster respectively, Figure 1A).
+Although none of these the genes flanking Rheb appear to be orthologous between the two species, we determined this region contains the ortholog for Rheb in D. grimshawi because this location had a substantially better blastp hit to the Rheb protein sequence than to the second-best hit.
+We specifically performed a blastp search of the D. grimshawi protein sequence for XP_001989792.1 (derived from the NCBI RefSeq transcript record XM_001989756.1) against the D. melanogaster protein sequences in the refseq_protein database.

 Gene Model

 The D. melanogaster Rheb gene has two isoforms (A and B) (Figure 1B).
 Both isoforms have identical coding sequences and only differ in their 5' UTRs.
 Consequently, this article focuses on the coding region annotation for the A isoform of the Rheb ortholog in D. grimshawi.
-The major differences between the D. melanogaster Rheb-PA protein and its D. grimshawi ortholog are located within the first and third coding exons.
-The whole genome multiple sequence alignment of 28 Drosophila species shows lower sequence conservation near the beginning of the third coding exon of Rheb-PA.
+The major differences between the D. melanogaster Rheb-PA protein and its D. grimshawi ortholog are located within the first and third coding exons (which correspond to the gaps along the diagonal line in the dot plot in Figure 1C).
+The whole genome multiple sequence alignment of 28 Drosophila species shows lower sequence conservation near the beginning of the third coding exon of Rheb-PA (Figure 1D).
 Since this study only focuses on the annotation of the coding regions, further investigation of the untranslated regions would be needed to ascertain if the B isoform of Rheb exists in D. grimshawi.

 Special characteristics of the gene model